 Yes.
 Please disclose this information in your application and include the name of your main contact at the partner company.

 Are you going to regularly communicate progress?
 How do we measure the success of the 100+ Accelerator?

-Yes, we will announce achievements towards our 5 challenges: We will report on progress where possible.
-We will also have a section in our webpage that measures the impact the 100+ Accelerator is delivering.
+Yes, we will announce achievements related to our six challenges.
+We will report on progress where possible.

 Do applicants give up IP when they submit to the challenges?

 No, the applicants own their IP and don’t give up any rights to it upon applying.
 They will sign Statements of Work (SOW) once they are selected.
 Non-Disclosure Agreements (NDA) can be signed during the interview phase of the application process upon request (given the applicant makes it to the interview phase of the selection process.)

 Are the solutions you are seeking only for AB InBev, The Coca-Cola Company, Colgate-Palmolive Company and Unilever?
 Or can other companies/ organizations benefit from the ideas and technologies?

 We will share our solutions.
 We want to accelerate action so our challenges in sustainability are fundamentally beneficial to all.

 How is the 100+ Accelerator different from other accelerator programs?